Your browser doesn't support javascript.

 RESUMO

-Interactions between endothelial cells (ECs) and mural pericytes (PCs) are critical to maintaining the stability and function of the microvascular wall.
+Interactions between endothelial cells (ECs) and mural pericytes (PCs) are critical in maintaining the stability and function of the microvascular wall.
 Abnormal interactions between these two cell types are a hallmark of progressive fibrotic diseases such as systemic sclerosis (also known as scleroderma).
-However, the role that PCs play in signaling microvascular dysfunction remains underexplored.
-It is hypothesized that integrin-matrix interactions contribute to PC migration from the vascular wall and conversion into interstitial myofibroblasts.
-Using pro-inflammatory tumor necrosis factor α (TNFα) or a fibrotic growth factor [transforming growth factor ß1 (TGF-ß1)], human PC inflammatory and fibrotic phenotypes were evaluated by assessing their migration, matrix deposition, integrin expression, and subsequent effects on endothelial dysfunction.
+However, the role of PCs in signaling microvascular dysfunction remains underexplored.
+We hypothesized that integrin-matrix interactions contribute to PC migration from the vascular wall and conversion into interstitial myofibroblasts.
+Herein, pro-inflammatory tumor necrosis factor α (TNFα) or a fibrotic growth factor [transforming growth factor ß1 (TGF-ß1)] were used to evaluate human PC inflammatory and fibrotic phenotypes by assessing their migration, matrix deposition, integrin expression, and subsequent effects on endothelial dysfunction.
 Both TNFα and TGF-ß1 treatment altered integrin expression and matrix protein deposition, but only fibrotic TGF-ß1 drove PC migration in an integrin-dependent manner.
 In addition, integrin-dependent PC migration was correlated to changes in EC angiopoietin-2 levels, a marker of vascular instability.
 Finally, there was evidence of changes in vascular stability corresponding to disease state in human systemic sclerosis skin.
 This work shows that TNFα and TGF-ß1 induce changes in PC integrin expression and matrix deposition that facilitate migration and reduce vascular stability, providing evidence that microvascular destabilization can be an early indicator of tissue fibrosis.

 Elife ; 122024 Feb 20.